-Khao Lak- Khao Lak is a small village in Phang Nga province, located South of the main mountain.
-Tour operators like to use the popular name as location for a series of other villages, now tourist oriented, mainly in the Takua Pa District of Phang Nga Province, Thailand.
+Khao Lak - Khao Lak is a small village in Phang Nga province, located South of the main mountain.
+Tour operators like to use the popular name as location for a series of other villages, now tourist-oriented, mainly in the Takua Pa District of Phang Nga Province, Thailand.

-Day 12: Thaplamu
+Day 12: Mangrove Experience

 Today, you will transfer to Thaplamu for the day.
-Your first stop will be Tha Din Deang village to meet the locals whom reside here.
+Your first stop will be Baan Tha Din Deang village to meet the locals whom reside here.
 The villagers will take you to explore deeper into the mangroves by kayak.
 Often, you'll see squirrels, snakes and wild monkeys in the trees here.
+The mangrove eco-system is vital in the fight against global warming.

-Following on from this, you will take part in a tie-dye workshop.
+Following on from this, you will take part in a tie-dye

+workshop.
 This honours a local tradition that has been practiced for years using natural dyes.